DanWang1230/DanWang1230.github.io/pages/traffic_sign_classifier.md

 ### Design and Test a Model Architecture

 I designed and implemented a deep learning model that learns to recognize traffic signs on the German Traffic Sign Dataset.
-After looking into some CNN tutorials, the LeNet-5 implementation is a solid starting point.
-From there, I have changed the architecture of LeNet-5 to get better performance.
+After looking into some CNN tutorials and lectures, I found the LeNet-5 implementation is a solid starting point.
+From there, I changed the architecture of LeNet-5 to get better performance.

 #### 1. Image data preprocessing